 10. The High Court has revised the process for the consideration and determination of special leave applications.
 As was the previous practice, all applications will be considered by the Court, in the first instance, on the basis of the written material.
-The Registry will refer your application to the Justices at the commencement of the next sitting period after your application is ready.
-The Justices will meet on the first Monday of the following sitting period to consider your application.
-The result of your application will be published on the High Court website on the afternoon of the first

-Thursday of that sitting period and you will be notified of the Court's decision through the Court's Digital Lodgment System.
+The Registry will refer completed applications to the Justices in the week before each sitting period.
+The Justices will meet on the first Monday of the following sitting period to consider the applications.
+The results of the applications will be published on the High Court website on the afternoon of the first Thursday of that sitting period.
+You will be notified of the Court's decision in respect of your application through the Court's Digital Lodgment System.